damianolodi/damianolodi/content/notes/electronics/components-voltage-regulators.md

 ---
 ## Types of Regulator

-There are different types of regulator, and each one is suited for a different application.
+There are different types of regulators, and each one is suited for a different application.

 ### Linear Regulators